Fantasy football injury round-up: May edition

 This is a team-by-team review of any key fantasy football player injury news after this week’s practice activity and team statements.
 Only those players listed on the team’s official injury report will be addressed, unless the situation warrants further attention.

-PLEASE NOTE: The NFL releases their final official injury report late on Friday (after 5:00 p.m.
+PLEASE NOTE: The NFL releases its final official injury report each Friday (approximately 7:00 p.m.
 ET).
-Teams on the West Coast often report their injuries late and may not be included in the initial publication.
+West Coast teams often report their injuries late and may not be included in the initial publication.

 Week 17 fantasy football injury report